Spice Girls Refuse To Pay Jess Glynne To Support Them On Their Comeback Tour

 Jess Glynne has more No. 1 singles than any other British female solo artist.
 With a total of seven, some of them include, “Hold My Hand,” “Don’t Be So Hard On Yourself,” “I’ll Be There,” and “Rather Be,” her Grammy Award-winning smash with Clean Bandit.

-The decision to get Jess on board was to boost ticket sales and for the tour to also appeal to a more younger audience.
+The decision to get Jess on board was to boost ticket sales and for the tour to also appeal to a younger audience.

 This upcoming sold-out tour will not include Victoria Beckham, also known as Posh Spice.